nyu-csci-ua-0480-008-spring-2020/sm6957-final-project/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)
+QuickMeal

-# Shoppy Shoperson
+# QuickMeal

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+The inability to pay for meal plans and on-campus dining services or have time to consistently cook can oftentimes pressure students into pursuing unhealthy, less expensive eating options, or worse, not eating at all.
+Food insecurity has become an increasingly greater issue as the cost of living and tuition steadily increase.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+QuickMeal is a web app that will allow users to send and recieve meal swipes that will go directly to students' accounts or to a general donation pool.
+Once students create an account with their university credentials and logged in, they can view their current meal plan, and send/request meal swipes to one student or to a general donation pool.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items

-* users can have multiple lists (via references)
-* each list can have multiple items (by embedding)
+The application will store User's personal info (first and last name and, university ID number), meal plan, university name, and number of meals in the current donation pool

 (___TODO__: sample documents_)